 Nowadays doctoral researchers have the opportunity to receive training in quantitative and qualitative methodologies and methods.
 However, the opportunity for the doctoral researchers to receive hands-on experience and training on theorising and theory building is scarce.
-TBRP aims to contribute to fill this gap by:
+TBRP aims to fill in this gap by:

 - Developing new and sharpening extant theory building methodologies, methods, tools and techniques

 - Applying these methodologies, methods, tools and techniques to cross-disciplinary research and empirical settings to develop new theories

 - Training young doctoral researchers on how to theorise and build theory from extant theoretical and practical knowledge and data.